Food and Wine Festival has returned!!

 My friend got the sub and loved it, and check out the hidden Mickey!
 So cute.
 (Sorry it’s upside-down.)

 Cocktails at Sonoma Terrace – Mostly known for their beer selection, Sonoma Terrace has greatly expanded their festival offerings this year!
 As far as food, they have a Baked Brie with Blackberry Jam, and a Meatball Sandwich.
 My friend tried the brie and loved it.
+I tried the meatball sub and WOW, it was REALLY good!
+But huge!
+I shared it with two other people.

 Be sure to pick up a Tasting Passport which you can get stamped as you go from Marketplace to Marketplace.
 They are free and should be available to get at any Marketplace or the information booth.
 The Tasting Passport also has a listing of all the Marketplace menus, plus Gluten-Free, kid friendly, vegetarian, and vegan items.